AVEVA/AVEVA-Samples-CloudOperations/basic_samples/DataViews/Java/README.md

 1. Install Maven.
 1. \*Install the ocs_sample_library_preview to your local Maven repo using run mvn install pom.xml from `\library_samples\Java\`
 1. If you are using Eclipse, select `File` > `Import` > `Maven`> `Existing maven project` and then select the local copy.
+1. The sample is configured using the file [config.placeholder.properties](config.placeholder.properties).
+Before editing, rename this file to `config.properties`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 1. Replace the configuration strings in `config.properties`

 Using a command line: